Archives

 Logo for the Accreditation Council for Pharmacy Education

 The University of Connecticut, School of Pharmacy, is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Statements of Credit will be awarded at CE Finale based on full sessions attended and completed online evaluations.
-Pharmacists can earn up to 8 contact hours (0.80 CEU) three of which are Law credits, and one is an Immunization credit, one is a Patient Safety credit and one is an Opioid credit.
+Pharmacists can earn up to 8 contact hours (0.80 CEU) one of which is a Law credit, and one is an Immunization credit, and two are Patient Safety credits.

 Activity Support: There is no funding for this program.